Huntington's disease: Improving cell survival

 Among the approaches aimed at improving cell survival in the presence of mutant huntingtin are correction of transcriptional regulation using histone deacetylase inhibitors, modulating aggregation of huntingtin, improving metabolism and mitochondrial function and restoring function of synapses.

 Neuronal replacement

 Stem-cell therapy is used to replace damaged neurons by transplantation of stem cells into affected regions of the brain.
-Experiments in animal models (rats and mice only) have yielded positive results.
+Experiments in rat and mouse models of HD have yielded positive results.
+Stem cells are also used to study HD in the laboratory.

-Whatever their future therapeutic potential, stem cells are already a valuable tool for studying Huntington's disease in the laboratory.